isidd/checklist/concepts/frontend/applicationType/SPA/spa.md

 Overview :

 In a SPA :
+Our browser is only loading a single web document from server one time and our web app will make incremental update to that document
 We only get One page from the server -> which can also download bunch of assets css images and also a lot of javascript and because of this Javascript code which will listen to